 However, initially, the service will be available for the Stadia Pro plan, the Stadia Base plan won’t launch until 2020.

 The new cloud-gaming platform will include two different subscription plans.

-The Stadia Base plan is the entry-level subscription that will allow anyone to play any game they purchase in the through the service.
+The Stadia Base plan is the entry-level subscription that will allow anyone to play any game they purchase through the service.
 However, using this plan, your gaming experience will be limited to a 1080p resolution with stereo sound, and you’ll need a 10Mb/s download internet connection.
-(Game pricing are yet to be revealed.)
+(Game pricing is yet to be revealed.)

 The Stadia Pro will cost $9.99 per month, and it’ll offer free games, but you won’t have access to every game, as you’ll need to pay extra for most titles.
 However, the service will offer discounts for a lot of the supported games.